Centauri2442/Unity-Physics-Forces-Overhaul/README.md

 # Future Feature-List
 - Dynamic drag based on mesh orientation and surface area
 - ForceInteractor overhaul
   - Replace ObjectForcePoints with ForceVolumes, which would allow elements of the object to be more easily assigned a density/mass percentage.
+Would also allow easier assignment of material densities to a whole chunk of the object.
 - Force Modifiers
   - Allows ForceFields and ForceInteractors to have overrides and tweaks able to be added/removed during runtime
 - Water ForceFields
   - Buoyancy using accurate mesh volume calculations
   - River Splines
 - Overhaul job creation code to decrease amount of GC allocations at high load.
+  - Decrease Vector3 array allocations
+  - Improve handling of collider bounds, handling more setup inside the job instead of on the main thread

 # License Notice